vanderoffice/CA-Strategy/Executive Draft/README.md

 ---

 *This reading guide helps navigate the California Enterprise Modernization Plan.
-Start with the [Recommendation Brief](recommendation-brief.md) for the executive summary.*
+Start with the Executive Summary in [Governance Model](governance-model.md) for an overview.*